What really is 'Chhatra Janata'?

 The iconography, now well associated with the work of Debashish Chakrabarty, was in display almost from the start of the quota movement, as for instance the poster calling out Hasina as the autocrat who calls students traitors/collaborators.

 The image is of young men and women, with generic features, stylistically like 19th century Bengali lithography and popular prints, sketched in bold lines and bright colours, with sparse yet telling details, such as a scarf over a head indicating gender and possibly social orientation (conservative, even pious).
 The figures of the students in the image confront the viewer frontally, seeking to lock eyes with the onlooker.
 They are also set off from one another to suggest many more behind those we catch sight of but who are not here represented.
 We are encouraged to imagine a multitude of students but also to take those represented as icons of them.
-There are many variations of this style, with Chakrabarty encouraging people to borrow his imagery without waiting for his permission, suggesting that the awareness of intellectual and artistic rights had taken hold and the need for contagious imagery in the middle of the movement.
+There are many variations of this style, with Chakrabarty encouraging people to borrow his imagery without waiting for his permission, suggesting that while the awareness of intellectual property rights had taken hold, there was a need for contagious imagery in the middle of the movement.

 Such iconographic elements are also apparent in posters by other student artists in which a few in the distance hold up a flag as if to wave on crowds about to enter the frame, but which basically home in on a few figures (this is also an artistic rendition of a photograph).

-In a particularly striking image, we see a swarm, in the shape of Bangladesh, converge and become one, to drive home not just the fact of unity but unification behind one single call, for Hasina to resign.
+In a particularly striking image(Image 5), we see a swarm, in the shape of Bangladesh, converge and become one, to drive home not just the fact of unity but unification behind one single call, for Hasina to resign.

 This stylized interplay between the iconic few/multitude/crowd/swarm in student poster art finds a kind of cathartic release in countless videos posted on YouTube, X, Facebook, and Instagram in which we see individuals standing on structures wave the flags as in the posters, while huge numbers of people gather and move, seemingly spilling over the poster frame.
 When represented in fast motion, these videos of people gathering and marching give a feeling of a frozen picture, such as that of posters, coming unstuck, finally coming to life.
 As an aside, it is disheartening that most of the representations of this jubilant crowd on social media, most by international media, portray them negatively as though they are looting and pillaging widely.
 This inability to see a crowd for both its good and bad aspects suggests either a fear of crowds as such or more specifically majority Muslim crowds, even if Islam isn’t their defining element at these protests, but rather a very justified anger against an autocrat.

 The interplay between the actual and the pictorial also proceeds in the other direction.
-The photograph of Abu Sayed with his arms outstretched minutes before he is shot and killed is perhaps the most depicted in artistic form and quickly became as much a symbol of state brutality as of heroic resistance.
+The photograph of Abu Sayed with his arms outstretched minutes before he is shot and killed is perhaps the most depicted in artistic form and quickly became as much a symbol of state brutality as of heroic resistance(see Image 4 and Image 6).

 Others made fun of the two sons of the two women leaders, Sheikh Hasina and Khaleda Zia.
 The indecisiveness of Sajeeb Wazed Joy, Hasina’s son, is conveyed through cartoons of him, such as, as a middle-aged man swaddled in warm clothes, sipping his whisky, while going back and forth between saying, “My mother will return to the country, my mother will never return to the country.”
 That he is far away from the scene of the events in Bangladesh is conveyed by the fact that he is shown watching these scenes on television.
 The memes of Tarique Rahman just beg the chief advisor Yunus to not let him back, while older Facebook videos farcically sing praises of his bloodthirsty nature and general depravity.